-The Doctor of Ministry (DMin) degree program is composed of two concentrations, Leadership for Public Witness: Engaging Public Life (Concentration One) and Leadership for Wonder: Re-Enchanting Christian Life (Concentration Two).
-Upon entering the DMin program, students declare a concentration and take five seminars in that concentration, one per term, in the sequence in which they are offered.
+The Doctor of Ministry (DMin) degree program is composed of two concentrations, Leadership for Public Theology (Concentration One) and Leadership for Wonder: Re-Enchanting the Christian Life (Concentration Two).
+Upon entering the DMin program, students declare a concentration and take five seminars in that concentration, one per term.
 Each seminar requires a paper or project appropriate to the seminar's content and related to the student's ministry context.